fastify/fastify-autoload/README.md

     # app.js { autoHooks: true }

     $ curl http://localhost:3000/standard-plugin/
-    {} # no hooks in this folder, so behaviour is unchanged
+    {} # no hooks in this folder, so behavior is unchanged

     $ curl http://localhost:3000/hooked-plugin/
     { hookOne: 'yes' }